235u/proposals/BootstrapTheming/README.md

 > For all displays larger than 1280px, we need to simply add the margins left and right.

 Meaning horizontal scrolling on displays below `1280px` width?

+## Proposal

+For the state being, before question clarification:

+1. Clarify the questions.
+2. Throw away the `.sketch` `file (blacklisting it's creator).
+3. Don't reinvent the quadratic wheel, use a front-end framework / library / toolkit like [Bootstrap](https://getbootstrap.com).